Bhargav-Das/Docker/Compose.md

   nginx:alpine
 ```

+### Limitations of docker run

+- Manual configuration each time
+- Difficult to manage multi-container applications
+- Hard to scale
+- No centralized configuration file

+---

-### Docker Compose
+## Docker Compose

-Docker Compose follows a declarative approach where you define the configuration once in a file.
+Docker Compose allows you to define multiple services in a YAML file and manage them with a single command.

 ```yaml
 version: 3.8